3 experts on how to raise anti-racist kids

 Stephens also says that modeling protest and resistance is helpful, because it shows kids that the status quo isn’t fixed and is open to change.
 This might mean telling your child about a protest you attended, showing them a letter you wrote to a senator, or taking them to the polling booth when you vote.
 Stephens says he’s been showing his own 4-year-old son images of protesters and trying to break down the situation to him.
 “I told him, ‘There have been unfair rules that have shaped people’s perspectives so that they don’t like Black people, unfortunately.
 But if you look at these protests, there are all of these people who are saying that this is wrong and they want to do something to change it.'”

 It’s a simple enough explanation.
 I think I’ll use it with Ella the next time we drive by the protest in our neighborhood.
+Maybe we’ll even get out of the car and join them.